 Ovarian Cancer in Girls

 Ovarian cancer is the rarest cancer form that constitutes 1% of childhood malignancies.
-But over the last decade, the cases of ovarian tumors is ascending at an alarming rate.
+But over the last decade, the cases of ovarian tumors have increased at an alarming rate.

-Ovarian cancer is hard to diagnose as the majority of symptoms are somewhat similar to common health problems such as bloating and indigestion.
+Ovarian cancer is complex to diagnose as the majority of symptoms are somewhat similar to common health problems such as bloating and indigestion.

 In a nutshell, it is complicated to detect ovarian tumors at an initial stage from a general physical examination.

-It has been seen that several cases of this cancer type were undetected until the tumor spreads to the patient's abdomen.
-This is perhaps a big reason for the death rate of ovarian cancer is quite high among women.
+It has been seen that several cases of this cancer type go undetected until the tumor spreads to the patient's abdomen.
+This is perhaps a big reason why the death rate of ovarian cancer is relatively high among women.

 While there is no screening test for ovarian cancer, the possible symptoms are as follows:-